• About Us

 Simple Cat Health checks

 Stroke all over his body and also look between his fur at his skin.
 The skin should not contain any flakes.
 Meanwhile, watch the cat’s reactions to the touch.
 A quick movement of its head may cause it to hurt.
-He can also indicate pain by blowing or reacting aggressively. cat health
+He can also indicate pain by blowing or reacting aggressively telling it is in need for probiotics for cats

 The eyes, ears, and anus must be clean.
 If you look in its mouth, the gums should be pink.
 Red gums and brown spots on the teeth indicate a disease.
 A healthy cat weighs about 4 to 6 pounds.
 A cat has the ideal weight if the ribs cannot be seen, but can be felt when stroked.